tea-milas/morse-code-translator/README.md

  * Write in the input field and press translate.
  * If you'd like to hear the morse code or english pronounciation click on the sound button.
  * To clear both fields press clear.
+ * To swap between languages press the swap button.

  ## JS module
  File named translator.js is a module.
 It consists of translate functions and verification functions.